Boulderdash C64

 Inspired by the arcade game The Pit (1982, lower the volume before clicking!), Boulder Dash pioneered a new genre of video games, consisting of collecting diamonds in mines filled with rocks and monsters.
 You can dig tunnels, push boulders and drop them on creatures to make them explode, sometimes releasing additional diamonds.
 The concept is straightforward but devilishly effective, so much so that hundreds of more or less distant clones followed…

-• The classics, which debuted on the Atari 800 and Commodore 64 in 1983, led by the iconic Boulder Dash, followed by Royal Boulderdash and Rockford, among others:
+• Those I call the classics, which appeared on Atari 800 and Commodore 64 in 1983, led by the iconic Boulder Dash, followed by countless amateur iterations (created with the level editor, Boulder Dash Construction Kit from 1986).
+I would add variants such as Royal Boulderdash and Rockford, among others:

 – A limited number of lives.

-– A green substance, the “amoeba”, which spreads, blocks spaces, and kills enemies on contact.
-If you manage to contain it with walls and rocks, it transforms into diamonds; otherwise, once it reaches a certain size, it turns into rocks.
+– A substance (green on Amiga) called “amoeba”, which multiplies, blocks spaces and kills enemies that touch it.
+If you manage to contain it with walls and rocks, it transforms into diamonds; otherwise, once it reaches a certain size (200 spaces), it turns into rocks.

 – Ability to save and return to previous levels.

-– Two types of diamonds (green emeralds and blue sapphires, which are worth three emeralds but break if a rock falls on them).
+– Two types of diamonds (green/yellow emeralds and blue sapphires, which are worth three emeralds but break if a rock falls on them).

-– Two new enemies (small green men who chase the player and the infamous “yams”, orange balls that devour sapphires).
+– Two new enemies (small green men who pursue the player and the famous “yams”, orange balls that eat sapphires).

 – The green amoeba no longer transforms, no more extending walls, diamonds can no longer be caught mid-air.

-– Additional elements like bombs, dynamite sticks, wheels, doors, keys, invisible walls.
+– Additional elements such as bombs, dynamite sticks, wheels, doors, keys, invisible walls appear.

 – Return of extending walls!

-– New features like guided balloons, rock or enemy generators, bi-coloured doors and keys, areas where only enemies can dig, traps to shove at enemies (and sometimes yourself, thanks to an optional bumper).
+– New elaborate elements such as remote-controlled balloons, rock or enemy generators, bi-coloured doors and keys, areas where only enemies can dig, traps to shove at enemies, and an optional bumper to send it back in your face, etc.

-• The last generation, appearing in the 2000s with Boulder Dash ME on mobile and Boulder Dash EX on Game Boy Advance, amongst others:
+• The last generation, in the 2000s with Boulder Dash ME on mobile and Boulder Dash EX on Game Boy Advance, amongst others.
+You may add the steam version of Diamond Caves for its achievements and little stars…

 – Tiny levels.